AkashBhargav12/Supply-Chain-Optimisation/Readme.md

 **KPIs**
 - Inventory Accuracy: Percentage accuracy of inventory records compared to physical counts.
 - Order Fulfillment Rate: Percentage of orders fulfilled without delays.
-- Inventory Turnover Improvement: Improvement in inventory turnover ratio over time.
+- Inventory Turnover Improvement: Improvement in the inventory turnover ratio over time.

 **Monitoring Methods**
 - Use an advanced IMS to automate inventory tracking and reporting.